zestyxyz/docs-old/guides/for-creators/platform-integrations/unity-integration.md

 Add the Banner prefab and configure the space ID, creator ID, format, and style based on your space details from the Zesty marketplace.

 To opt into enabling a beacon on your space, simply check the "Enable Beacon" box on the Banner component.
-This will enable you to track analytics.
+This will allow you to track analytics.